-Kosi river also termed the sorrow of Bihar is a perennial river which has its source in the high mountains of Nepal.
-Kosi not only carries water from the young Himalayas but also from plains of northern Bihar.
+Kosi river also termed the sorrow of Bihar is a perennial river that has its source in the high mountains of Nepal.
+Kosi not only carries water from the young Himalayas but also from the plains of northern Bihar.

 However, she is not at fault, all she is doing is following the dharma of being a river of carrying water and creating new lands.
 After all, this is how fertile lands have formed through the ages.

-The much anticipated Kosi embankments designed to control the yearly Kosi flood has failed its purpose of taming the Kosi and rather aggravated the pains of the plains.
+The much anticipated Kosi embankments designed to control the yearly Kosi flood have failed its purpose of taming the Kosi and rather aggravated the pains of the plains.

 What is Bamboo (बांस)

 Bamboo falls in plant species and has been an integral part of Bharatiya culture since time immemorial.
 It is a ‘woody grass’ found throughout the world with more than 1400 species.

 Bamboo is also called ‘the wonder grass’ due to its rapid growth and natural presence in diverse climates.
 Some species can even grow more than a foot in 24 hours.
 That’s quite fast, right?

 Stems of Bamboo can range from one mm to 30 cm (11.8 inches) and that is the reason they are sometimes called ‘bamboo trees’.
 Once it is harvested, new shoots appear from the roots every year.
 In 4 to 5 years, these shoots grow to a harvestable size.

 Bamboo’s complex root systems act as an efficient water filter, removing harmful poisons and heavy metals before they get into the food chain.

 Additionally, its ability to grow faster than many hardwoods makes bamboo ideal for absorbing greenhouse gases (such as carbon dioxide), compacting desertification, and global warming.